arpa2/tlspool/doc/socketprotocol.rst

 negotiate features, and if supported to initiate TLS over the existing TCP connection with STARTTLS.

-Both these approaches are supported through the TLS pool.
+Both these approaches are supported through the TLS Pool.
 Client and server generally know when they need to start TLS; either right at the beginning of a TCP connection, or after an acknowledged STARTTLS request.
-The idea is then that both sides initiate TLS in tandem, possibly by talking to their local TLS pool.
+The idea is then that both sides initiate TLS in tandem, possibly by talking to their local TLS Pool.

 Initiating the socket connection
 ================================

-After the application has connected to the TLS pool, it is a good idea to send a PING command.
-This command ships the application's identity to the TLS pool, and the response carries the identity of the TLS pool.
+After the application has connected to the TLS Pool, it is a good idea to send a PING command.
+This command ships the application's identity to the TLS Pool, and the response carries the identity of the TLS Pool.
-The TLS pool normally logs this data, and the application might do the same.
+The TLS Pool normally logs this data, and the application might do the same.

 Identities take a simple string format.
 They start with a date in the